-She is an active figure in the Grayson, Georgia community with her Husband, Regis, twin sons, and daughter.
+She is an active figure in the Grayson, Georgia community where she volunteers within various organizations and resides with her Husband, Regis, twin sons, Collin & Carter, and daughter, Peyton.